lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 ## Heterogenous Plugin

-As described in the OpenVINO™ Toolkit overview, the Inference Engine includes a plugin library for each supported physical (e.g CPU, GPU, VPU, etc.) device.
+As described in the Intel® Distribution of OpenVINO™ toolkit overview, the Inference Engine includes a plugin library for each supported physical (e.g CPU, GPU, VPU, etc.) device.
 In addition to physical devices, the Inference Engine includes the "Heterogenous Plugin" (also referred to as “Hetero Plugin”) which may be used to run an inference model on multiple physical devices.
 The plugin does this by assigning the layers within the inference model to be executed on the different plugins for the devices.
 The Heteo Plugin is intended for:

 1. Using a device(s) to accelerate the layers it supports best and execute less supported layers on a fallback devices like CPU.